Physical Implementation of MemPool, PULP's Manycore System (1M/1-2S)

 6. Finalize the implementation flow.

 Weekly meetings will be held between the student and the assistants.
-The exact time and location of these meetings will be determined within the first week of the project in order to fit the students and the assistants' schedule.
+The exact time and location of these meetings will be determined within the first week of the project in order to fit the students' and the assistants' schedules.
 These meetings will be used to evaluate the status and progress of the project.
 Besides these regular meetings, additional meetings can be organized to address urgent issues as well.

 The student is required to write a weekly report at the end of each week and to send it to his advisors by email.
-The idea of the weekly report is to briefly summarize the work, progress, and any findings made during the week, to plan the actions for the next week, and to discuss open questions and points.
+The idea of the weekly report is to briefly summarize the work, progress, and any findings made during the week, plan the actions for the next week, and discuss open questions and points.
 The weekly report is also an important means for the student to get a goal-oriented attitude to work.

 Naming Conventions: Adopting a consistent naming scheme is one of the most important steps in order to make your code easy to understand.
 If signals, processes, and entities are always named the same way, any inconsistency can be detected easier.
 Moreover, if a design group shares the same naming convention, all members would immediately feel at home with each other's code.
 The naming conventions we follow in the PULP project are available here.

 Documentation is an important and often overlooked aspect of engineering.
 A final report has to be completed within this project.